Home/Key Procedures/Ovarian Cystectomy

 • A laparoscope with a video camera at its end is inserted in to one of the incision to view the internal organs on a monitor in the operating room.
 The images displayed on the monitor helps the surgeon to guide the surgical instruments to the exact location of the ovarian cyst.

 • The cyst is separated from the healthy ovarian tissue and removed.
-It the cyst involves the whole ovary, it may not be possible to separate the cyst alone, necessitating the removal of the ovary.
-Sometimes, if a cyst cannot be removed completely then either partial removal or aspiration is done.
+If the cyst involves the whole ovary, it may not be possible to separate the cyst alone, necessitating the removal of the ovary.
+Sometimes, if a cyst cannot be removed completely, then either partial removal or aspiration is done.

-• After the completion of the procedure, the incisions are sewed with dissolvable stitches.
+• After the completion of the procedure, the incisions are sewn with dissolvable stitches.

 Open Surgery